Motivational Goal Orientations as Determinants of Agentic and Social Engagement of Iranian Intermediate EFL Learners

 Authors

-1 Department of English, Isfahan (Khorasgan) Branch, Islamic Azad University, Isfahan, Iran
+1 Ph.D.
+Candidate in Applied Linguistics, Department of English, Isfahan (Khorasgan) Branch, Islamic Azad University, Isfahan, Iran

-2 English Department, Isfahan (Khorasgan) Branch, Islamic Azad University, Isfahan, Iran.
+2 Assistant Professor of Applied Linguistics, Department of English, Isfahan (Khorasgan) Branch, Islamic Azad University, Isfahan, Iran

 10.22077/ali.2025.8994.1105